yoyow-org/yoyow_en_docs/docs/sdk/intro.md

 2003 invalid transfer amount

-2004 liquid assets and points are insufficient for paying fees
+2004 tipping and points are insufficient for paying fees

-2005 insufficient liquid assets
+2005 insufficient tipping

 2006 invalid asset symbol or id